Exodromy: Introduction

-If one wants to avoid selecting a point, or if one wants to drop the connectivity hypothesis on $X$, then one may combine the set of connected components and the various fundamental groups of $X$ to form the \emph{fundamental groupoid} $\Pi_1(X)$.
-Then the monodromy equivalence becomes
+To avoid selecting a point and to drop the connectivity hypothesis on $M$, we can combine the set of connected components and the various fundamental groups of $M$ to form the \textit{fundamental groupoid} $\upPi_1(M)$.
+Then the monodromy equivalence becomes a natural equivalence

-An early insight of Dan Kan was that in a similar fashion, \emph{all} the homotopy groups and all the $k$ invariants of $X$ could, in effect, be combined to form a single combinatorial gadget -- a simplicial set $\Pi_{\infty}(X)$ called the \emph{singular simplicial set} or, in contemporary parlance, the \emph{fundamental \groupoid} of $X$ -- which knows everything about the homotopy type of $X$.
+An early insight of Kan was that, in a similar fashion, \textit{all} the homotopy groups and all the $k$ invariants of $M$ could be combined to form a single combinatorial object which knows everything about the homotopy type of $M$.
+This combinatorial object a simplicial set $\Shape(M)$ known as the \textit{singular simplicial set} or the \textit{fundamental \groupoid} of $M$.
+Perhaps the clearest formulation of this insight was that of Quillen, who showed that when topological spaces and simplicial sets are given the conventional choices of model structure, the functor